Core Strokes® and Attachment Trauma

 Over time, the body learns implicit conclusions:

-• Need may lead to overwhelm or rejection.
+• need may lead to rejection or overwhelm,

 They influence:

-• how the body moves toward or away from closeness
+• and how the body moves toward or away from closeness.

 Attachment as Developmental Capacity